When this post goes out I’ll be at the UK Blog Awards – probably the biggest date in a blogger’s calendar for those who attend!

 The representation of 40+ bloggers in the Fashion & Beauty category

 This year is more than just my third nomination in the Final 8 (it was a Final 10 until last year, so it was even harder to get shortlisted!) – it’s the year that not one but TWO over 40 bloggers have made it to the final 8.
-My fellow Over40Collective member Nikki of Midlifechic has also been shortlisted, and I couldn’t be prouder that older bloggers have made up A QUARTER of the fashion and beauty finalists… that’s no mean feat, considering our [fashion] industry is still very youth biased.
+I couldn’t be prouder that older bloggers have made up A QUARTER of the fashion and beauty finalists… that’s no mean feat, considering our [fashion] industry is still very youth biased.

 For me, therefore, it was important to be shortlisted because I wanted to make sure that 40+ bloggers are represented and seen to be making waves in the tough world that’s saturated with Chiara, Leandra, Aimee and their equivalents.
 Blogging is another branch of the large tree that is fashion and beauty, and one that is gaining rapid momentum in this world of powerful influencers.

-So I’ll be there tonight in all my “dolled-up” red carpet-worthiness (the best I can manage, at least), and I’ll be there to support Nikki too.
+So I’ll be there tonight in all my “dolled-up” red carpet-worthiness (the best I can manage, at least).
 Not only that but my fashion blogging husband Keith will be there along with several other 40+ blogger friends who are not nominated, but all there to support us (and, ahem, drink a glass of champagne, or two.
 Or nine).

 So we may well be older and we may well all need our glasses to see our phones and send out tweets and post to Instagram(!), but we can rock sequins or a gown just as much as the younger bloggers can.
 We can show the fashion blogging industry that we’re a force to be reckoned with, that WE’RE the ones that brands should be collaborating with in order to reach the age group that have the most disposable income.